 MOVIE MAVENS

-Please join Movie Mavens to watch movies with Jewish themes.
-At the conclusion of the film, we will have a moderated discussion.
+We watch movies with Jewish themes.
+At the conclusion of the film, we have a moderated discussion.

 WOMEN’S CIRCLE

-Women’s Circle meets monthly from September through June.
+Women’s circle meets monthly on a Friday from October through June.

 Bring a bag supper to enjoy after Women’s Circle and before Shabbat Services.